acend/container-basics-training/content/en/docs/07/_index.md

 {{% /details %}}

 {{% details title="🤔 Can I only access the webserver through its local IP?" %}}
-Docker can port-forward your request to a running containter.
-In the windows environment you have just used this feature.
+Docker can port-forward your request to a running container.
+In a windows environment you have just used this feature.
 But more explanation in the next lab.
 {{% /details %}}

-For now let us stop and remove this container:
+For now stop and remove this container:

 ```bash
 docker stop apache-php